UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-asoc/usage.md

 ### Configuring ASoC integration in DevOps Loop
 End-to-End Validation Steps for ASoC Integration
 #### Prerequisites
-* Create a Loop Teamspace.
-* Configure and connect the required integrations: We should have PCBD setup
-    * Plan
-    * Control Tool
-    * Build Tool
-    * Deploy Tool
+* Create a teamspace and loop.
+Already PCBD setup is done as part of loop creation.
-    * ASoC
+* Configure ASoC integration in Measure.
 * Ensure that the VSM Application Name exactly matches the ASoC Application Name.
 This mapping is required for scan results to be associated correctly within Velocity.
 #### Validation Steps for DAST scan
 1. Plan Stage